Global Cambridge in Geneva

 Professor Graham Virgo QC (Hon)

-Professor Graham Virgo is Senior Pro-Vice-Chancellor for Education and Professor of English Private Law in the Faculty of Law.
+Professor Graham Virgo is Senior Pro-Vice-Chancellor and Professor of English Private Law in the Faculty of Law.

 Graham is a Fellow of Downing College, where he was previously Senior Tutor and Director of Studies in Law.
 He was previously Deputy Chair of the Faculty of Law.
 He is a barrister and Academic Bencher of Lincoln's Inn.